Why it's worth your time

 AI is already part of how a lot of work gets done — and that's good news.
 The win isn't doing more; it's getting the boring bits off your plate and keeping the part that needs a person.

-The one idea to keep: you don't compete with AI — you hand it the busywork and keep the judgment.
+A question to test below: hand AI the busywork — what's left, and is it the judgment?
 Working with it is a learnable skill, and a little goes a long way.

 Here's a normal week, drawn as blocks of time.
 Hand the repetitive jobs to AI — the ones you'd happily give away: